Religion in Singapore: Shinnyo-en

 Shinnyo-en is a Japanese Buddhist order founded in 1936 by Shinjō Itō and his wife Tomoji in the tradition of the Daigo branch of Shingon Buddhism.
 The group was formally registered in Singapore in 1994 and claims some 1,800 members who observe rituals and ceremonies at a temple at Jalan Kechot.

 Soka Gakkai

 Soka Gakkai is a Japanese new religious movement based on the teachings of the 13th-century Japanese Buddhist priest Nichiren.
 Founded in Japan in 1930 and affiliated with Nichiren Buddhism, the movement soon made its way to Singapore.
-The Singapore Soka Association was officially registered in 1972.
+The Soka Gakkai Singapore was officially registered in 1972.
 Its membership was estimated to be about 40,000 people in 25,000 households in 2005.
 The group has been an active participant at the annual National Day Parade and Chingay events.
-The association is headquartered in Tampines and runs a Soka Kindergarten there.
+The association is headquartered in Tampines and runs a Soka Preschool there.
 In October 2020, it broke ground on a new centre in Punggol.

+Spirit-Medium Cults

+"[S]pirit-medium cult[s]" are common among the Confucians of Singapore.
+They often revolve around "male spirit-mediums, called dang-ki" who "are subject to involuntary possession by one or more spirits" that the medium ultimately wants to happen.